 Tim Harford’s Messy has a great chapter on openness and adaptability, with plenty of lessons for parents.
 I particularly like the comparison between ladders and climbing walls.
-Because ladders have rungs in the same direction and an equal distance apart, they stop out thinking.
-This is why climbing walls – or better still trees! – are so much better.
+Because ladders have rungs in the same direction and an equal distance apart, they stop our thinking.
+This is why climbing walls (or better still, trees) are so much better.
+They require more mental engagement.
 They are messier, and more dangerous.
 But children adjust for risk.

-I also think it’s dangerous to view your role as a parent in terms of a debate between the forces of nature and the forces of nuture.
+I also think it’s dangerous to view your role as a parent in terms of a debate between the forces of nature and the forces of nurture.
 Really, it’s neither, because:

 “we can be active agents who in part control how those interactions play out…it is the individual who is the agent of action” (Mischel, p.278)